This column by ACRU Senior Fellow Robert Knight was published March 14, 2014 on The Washington Times website.

 For sheer breadth of abuse by U.S. government agencies, True the Vote founder Catherine Engelbrecht and her husband rate a special place.
 In her Feb.
 6 testimony before the House Committee on Oversight and Government Reform, Mrs. Engelbrecht said:

-“Since that filing in 2010, my private businesses, my nonprofit organizations and family have been subjected to more than 15 instances of audit or inquiry by federal agencies.”
+“Since that filing [for nonprofit status] in 2010, my private businesses, my nonprofit organizations and family have been subjected to more than 15 instances of audit or inquiry by federal agencies.”

 These include the IRS, the Occupational Safety and Health Administration, the Bureau of Alcohol, Tobacco, Firearms and Explosives, and even the FBI.